SEO has been the ultimate buzzword in digital media for quite a long time.

 1. What is SEO & why is it so important?

 The importance of SEO starts with the desire of the companies to gain more traffic for their websites.
 The ranking over search engines matter because users pay more heed to the first 5 searches on Google.
-Moreover, the users tend to trust Google’s refined search results because they consider these searches to be more authentic and specific.
+Moreover, users tend to trust Google’s refined search results because they consider these searches to be more authentic and specific.

 2. What is a Search Engine?

 Ans.
-A search engine is a web-based software system which is developed to search and locate relevant information on the World Wide Web.
+A search engine is a web-based software system that is developed to search and locate relevant information on the World Wide Web.
 Search engines generally answer the queries entered by the users and give them a list of search results.

 3. Name of a few search engines.